 FOOD EXPERIMENTATION IS NOT A PART OF TRAVELING

 We love to eat but our love starts and ends with Indian cuisine.
 We will not travel abroad without our bags full of thepla, khakhra, bhujia, ready to eat Indian dishes, kaju katli, aam ka acchar, besan ke ladu and everything that we can carry through immigration.
 We rarely explore the local cuisines.
-If we are forced to eat outside then we will go searching for Indian restaurants and the selection criteria is based on price not reviews.
-We order the cheapest dishes in the menu and share our food, even if sharing is not allowed.
+If we are forced to eat outside then we will go searching for Indian restaurants and the selection criteria are based on price, not reviews.
+We order the cheapest dishes on the menu and share our food, even if sharing is not allowed.

 FLEA MARKET CHAMPS